zlatozar/etudes/ComputerSimulation/InstructionSet.md

 |Add Register                   |  RR      |  10           |     ```AR, R1 R2```              |   OGLE         |

 The word in R1 is added to the word at the effective address and the result is placed in R1.
 The sum is compared to zero to set the CCR.
-If overflow occurs, only the O bit of the CCR is set.
-A word-addressing exception may occur.
+If _overflow occurs_, only the O bit of the CCR is set.
+A _word-addressing exception_ may occur.

 ### 52. A